florianstancioiu/product-list-with-cart/README.md

 - [How to import and use image in a Vue single file component?](https://stackoverflow.com/a/45116994/12159189) - This helped me include images correctly in Vue SFC
 - [Vite SVG loader](https://www.npmjs.com/package/vite-svg-loader) - This helped me include SVGs as components in Vue
 - [PX to REM | CSS Unit Converter](https://cssunitconverter.vercel.app/px-to-rem) - This helped me convert pxs to rem values
+- [Teleport](https://vuejs.org/guide/built-ins/teleport.html#teleport) - This helped me create the modal, more specifically, it helped me move the modal in the body element

 ## Author